mpatacchiola/dissecting-reinforcement-learning/README.md

 <div style="text-align:center"><img src ="./images/local/header.png" /></div>

 This repository contains the code and pdf of a series of blog post called "dissecting reinforcement learning" which I published on my blog [mpatacchiola.io/blog](https://mpatacchiola.github.io/blog/).
-Moreover there are links to resources that can be useful for a reinforcement learning practitioner. **If you have some good references to add please send me a pull request and I will integrate them in the main file**.
+Moreover there are links to resources that can be useful for a reinforcement learning practitioner. **If you have some good references which may be of interest please send me a pull request and I will integrate them in the README**.

 The source code is contained in [src](./src) with the name of the subfolders following the post number.
 In [pdf](./pdf) there are the A3 documents of each post for offline reading.
 In [images](./images) there are the raw svg file containing the images used in each post.

 Installation
 ------------

 The source code does not require any particular installation procedure.
 The code can be used in **Linux**, **Windows**, **OS X**, and embedded devices like **Raspberry Pi**, **BeagleBone**, and **Intel Edison**.
 The only requirement is *Numpy* which is already present in Linux and can be easily installed in Windows and OS X through [Anaconda](https://conda.io/docs/install/full.html) or [Miniconda](https://conda.io/miniconda.html).
+Some examples require [Matplotlib](https://matplotlib.org/) for data visualization and animations.

 Posts Content
 ------------